 Q4 2020 was all about rotating and consolidating the portfolio into stronger conviction positions with risk in mind.
 We took profits where we needed to and rebalanced.
-We also recently wrote our Q4 update for the Seed Fund, which you can read here.
+We also recently wrote our Q4 update for the Venture Fund, which you can read here.

 We are now focused on three main areas: